 Unfortunately, most sources claim that there is no guaranteed way to identify fentanyl by taste, as it can taste radically different depending on the type of fentanyl and what it’s mixed with.
 Some users in a 2016 study claimed the ability to identify fentanyl-laced heroin by taste, claiming that fentanyl tastes sweet, while heroin is very bitter.
-However, this evidence is anecdotal and is not a reliable way to identify the drug.
+However, this evidence is anecdotal and is not a reliable way to truly know what fentanyl tastes like.

 What Does Fentanyl Look Like?

 As already mentioned, many forms of illicit fentanyl don’t have a specific characteristic like color, taste or odor to help you confirm it’s the drug.
-In general, fentanyl is white, but when it’s illicitly sold, it may be off-white or tan.
+In general, fentanyl is white in appearence, but when it’s illicitly sold, it may be off-white or tan.
 In some cases, it can also be a brown color.

 It’s challenging to determine the unique characteristics of fentanyl in most situations, other than by looking at its chemical makeup, which is one reason why it’s so dangerous for people when they buy heroin and other drugs laced with it.
 In some cases, heroin may have a more yellow tint to it on its own, and it may look more white if it’s laced with fentanyl, but this may not always be a reliable distinguishing feature.

 Similar to taste, the unfortunate truth is that fentanyl tends not to have a unique smell, making it difficult to determine if a drug has been laced.